smacke/ffsubsync/README.md

 (only enabled while subtitles are present).

 # Future Work
-The prototype VLC patch is very experimental -- it developed under pressure and just barely works.
+The prototype VLC patch is very experimental -- it was developed under pressure and just barely works.
 The clear next step for this project is a more robust integration with VLC, either directly in the VLC core, or as a plugin.